visgl/luma.gl/docs/api-reference/webgl/query.md

 ## Remarks

 * On Chrome, go to chrome:flags and enable "WebGL Draft Extensions"
-* For full functionality, Query depends on a `pollContext()` function being called regularly.
-When this is done, completed queries will be automatically detected and any callbacks are called.
-* Query instance creation will always succeed, even when the required extension is not supported.
-Instead any issued queries will fail immediately.
-This allows applications to unconditionally use TimerQueries without adding logic to check whether they are supported; the difference being that the `onComplete` callback never gets called, (the `onError` callback, if supplied, will be called instead).
-* Even when supported, timer queries can fail whenever a change in the GPU occurs that will make the values returned by this extension unusable for performance metrics.
-Power conservation might cause the GPU to go to sleep at the lower levers.
-Query will detect this condition and fail any outstanding queries (which calls the `onError` function, if supplied).
+* Even when supported, timer queries can fail whenever a change in the GPU occurs that will make the values returned by this extension unusable for performance metrics, for example if the GPU is throttled mid-frame.
+This occurance is captured in `isTimerDisjoint` method.
 * Note that from a JavaScript perspective, where callback driven APIs are the norm, the functionality of the WebGL `Query` class seems limited.
 Many operations that require expensive roundtrips to the GPU (such as `readPixels`) that would obviously benefit from asynchronous queries, are not covered by the `Query` class.